alcogy/irish-stout/README.md

 # Irish Stout
-Irish Stout is a DOM + SVG based Node-style UI library.
+Irish Stout is a DOM + SVG based Node-base UI library.

 Imspired by VFX/3D Graphic Application Such as SideFX Houdini, Maxon Cinema4D and Maya.<br>
 However, This library is not for graphics, it just a data flow controler.